How is a cathedral different to a large parish church?

 A significant part of a cathedral’s ministry is the welcoming of thousands of visitors (including children and vulnerable adults).

-These are some of the reasons why the safeguarding arrangements for cathedrals are not adequately covered by the current parish dashboard.
+These are some of the reasons why the safeguarding arrangements for cathedrals are not adequately covered by a parish dashboard.

 Powered by Church Edit